arkadiko-dao/arkadiko/docs/grant-lst.md

 - Working user stories: 1, 2, 3, 4, 6, 7, 8
 - Mocknet & local repo cloning.

 2. Milestone 2.
-Delivery end of September (15,000 STX)
+Delivery end of September (20,000 STX)

 - Set up CI pipeline
 - First deployment of Testnet version with usable React front-end
-- Working user stories: all of the above + 5
+- Working user stories: all of the above + 5, 10, 11
-- Research on US 10
+- Research on US 12

 3. Milestone 3.
 Delivery end of October (15,000 STX)

 - Further deployment of Testnet version
-- Working user stories: all of the above + 9
+- Working user stories: all of the above + 9, 13
 - First Draft of a plan to launch on mainnet
 - First documentation

 4. Milestone 4.
-Delivery TBD - dependent on sBTC release (20,000 STX)
+Delivery TBD - dependent on sBTC release (15,000 STX)

 - Final version is ready for mainnet (except security audit and liquidity)
 - Documentation live
 - Security Audit is planned
-- US 10 has been researched, feasability has been calculated and technical + liquidity requirements are clear.
+- US 12 has been researched, feasability has been calculated and technical + liquidity requirements are clear.
 There is a significant chance this user story will have to be rewritten or done in a different way as automatic conversion is dependent on liquidity and technical constraints that are not clear today.
-Still we are willing to allocate 20% of the budget here.
+Still we are willing to allocate a part of the budget here.

 Once milestone 4 is reached, all of the risks (see section on Risks) should be derisked.
 The above timing is an estimate but should be on the conservative side, and thus doable.
 This is open to feedback or a variation of above milestones if certain things could be delivered more efficiently or in a different manner.